Toloka/docs/en/crowd-kit/reference/crowdkit.aggregation.classification.wawa.Wawa.md

 Worker Agreement with Aggregate.

 This algorithm does three steps:

 1. Calculate the majority vote label
 2. Estimate performers' skills as a fraction of responses that are equal to the majority vote
-3. Calculate the weigthed majority vote based on skills from the previous step
+3. Calculate the weighted majority vote based on skills from the previous step

 ## Parameters Description